 Depending on the chosen seismic analysis method, different types of approximations may be used for modeling the strength, stiffness, and energy-dissipation mechanisms.
 One-dimensional beam-column elements are sufficient for dynamic analysis of structures due to earthquake ground motion (referred to as "spine" models or "stick" models).
-For seismic analyses, grid or finite-element analyses are generally not necessary.
+For seismic analyses, grid or finiteelement analyses are generally not necessary.
 They greatly increase the size of the model and complicate the understanding of the force and deformation distribution through the substructure because of the large number of vibration modes.

 The geometry of skew, horizontal curvature, and joint size should be included in the model.
-However, two-dimensional models are adequate for bridges with skew angle less than 30° and a subtended angle of horizontal curvature less than 20°.
-When skew is included in a three-dimensional model, the geometry and boundary conditions at the abutments and bearings should be represented in order to determine the forces and displacements at these locations.
+However, twodimensional models are adequate for bridges with skew angle less than $30^{\circ}$ and a subtended angle of horizontal curvature less than $20^{\circ}$ .
+When skew is included in a threedimensional model, the geometry and boundary conditions at the abutments and bearings should be represented in order to determine the forces and displacements at these locations.
 Short columns or piers may be modeled with a single element, but tall columns may have two or more elements, particularly if they have significant mass (in the case of concrete), or are modeled as framed substructures.

-The use of compression and tension models is expected to provide a reasonable bound on forces (compression model) and displacements (tension model).

-analytical results are ignored.
+The use of compression and tension models is expected to provide a reasonable bound on forces (compression model) and displacements (tension model). model.
+Adjacent models shall overlap each other by at least one useable frame, as shown in Figure 1.
+A massless spring should be attached to the dead end of the boundary frames to represent the stiffness of the adjoining structure.
+The boundary frames provide some continuity between adjacent models but are considered redundant and their analytical results are ignored.